auth0/docs/articles/api/authentication/_passwordless.md

 ### Error Codes

-For the complete error code reference for this endpoint refer to [Errors > POST /oauth-token](#post-oauth-token).
+For the complete error code reference for this endpoint refer to [Standard Error Responses](#standard-error-responses).

 ### More Information